 Fish and Chips

-You must not leave Brighton without eating fish and chips!
-It is quite hard to have a bad fish and chip experience in brighton – a bit like bad pizza in Italy – it just doesn’t happen!
-Whilst there are several options in the Lanes and North Laines they really are best enjoyed sitting on the pebbly beach and purchased from one of the many fish and chip shops on the seafront.
+You can't holiday in Brighton without eating fish and chips!
+It is quite hard to have a bad fish and chip experience in Brighton – a bit like bad pizza in Italy – it just doesn’t happen!
+Whilst there are several options in the Lanes and North Laines they really are best enjoyed sitting on the pebbly beach and purchased from one of the many fish and chip shops on Brighton seafront.

 The classic and best option is The Regency which has been open since the 1930s.
-It also has a fantastic location which provides views of the i360, burnt down pier and the English Channel.
+It also has a fantastic location which provides views of the i360, the burnt down pier (West Pier), and the English Channel.

 Accommodation in Brighton

-Kipps Backpackers is a consistently well reviewed more upmarket youth hostel with a fantastic location near the centre of Brighton.
-There are a mix of rooms from private to dormitories and all are quite attractive.
+Kipps Backpackers is a consistently well-reviewed more upmarket youth hostel with a fantastic location near Brighton town centre.
+There is a mix of rooms from private to dormitories and all are quite attractive.

-This is a great place to stay if you are keen to meet people – or a great one if you are in need of a bit of privacy but don’t want to have to pay a lot for it.
-There is a lounge, a kitchen for self catering, an outside terrace and even a licensed bar.
+This is a great place to stay if you are keen to meet people or a great one if you are in need of a bit of privacy but don’t want to have to pay a lot for it.
+There is a lounge, a kitchen for self-catering, an outside terrace and even a licensed bar plus free WiFi.
 Prices range from £15 to £44.

 If you can’t get into Kipps give Home Brighton a shot.
 It is a similar set up of everything from private rooms to dormitories and has a shared kitchen etc. It also offers pancakes for breakfast which is always a good thing!
 Prices begin at £18 per person per night

 The Oriental is one of the original boutique hotels in Brighton and is a bit more upmarket than a hostel.
-This quirky hotel offers the opposite of a chain hotel experience and has a great location.
+This quirky hotel in Brighton offers the opposite of a chain hotel experience and is in a great location.
 Prices start from £55 a night.

-For a little less you can try Seaspray.
+For a little less you can try Seaspray, one of the theme hotels in Brighton.
 They have 15 different themed rooms from Elvis to Venice and also offer an insider’s guide to Brighton once you have made a booking.
 Prices from £125 per night.

-Brighton is a very walkable town.
+You don't really need to take any public transport in Brighton as Brighton city centre is walkable.
 Most of the key areas such as the Lanes, the Pavilion and the seafront are all very short walks.
 You can also hire a bike to get to the slightly further distances of Rottingdean.

-There are local buses that can take you around Brighton, to Hove and to areas such as the South Downs.
+There are local buses that can take you around Brighton and Hove and to areas such as the South Downs.
 The actual buses are often named after some of the city’s most famous residents!
-And of course you can use Uber and local taxis.
+And of course, you can use Uber and local taxis.

-Brighton is located quite close to Gatwick Airport – about 45 minutes in a car.
+If you are travelling to Brighton, Brighton is located quite close to Gatwick Airport, about 45 minutes in a car.
 Heathrow is about 90 minutes away.

 About the Author